 The British Medical Journal has published a range of papers on leadership during COVID-19.
-Read their leader article on 10 minutes with Dr Iain Wallace, Medical Director, NHS Louisa Jordan Hospital here.
-Read reflections on leadership in the time of COVID-19 by James Stoller, Chair of the Cleveland Clinic Education Institute, here.
+Read their leader article on 10 minutes with Dr Iain Wallace, Medical Director, NHS Louisa Jordan Hospital and some reflections on leadership in the time of COVID-19 by James Stoller, Chair of the Cleveland Clinic Education Institute.

 The King’s Fund have created an information hub with a mixture of resources to provide support to health and care leaders in unprecedented times.
 In the video clip below, Ian Bullock (Chief Executive of the Royal College of Physicians) outlines how leaders can add value to the work they do by acting with integrity, modelling positive behaviours, and putting their values - and the values of their organisation - at the heart of the decisions they make.

 The Imperial Medicine team have previously published this blog post from former British Army officer and current PhD student Nadia Soliman on leadership in academia and the lessons we can learn from the Army’s renowned leadership programmes.
 Watch below for Nadia's presentation for The Department of Life Science's 2019 International Women's Day Lecture where she explores the similarities and differences between leadership styles in the military and in academia.